G2P: Gaussian-to-Point Attribute Alignment for Boundary-Aware 3D Segmentation: Method

 \subsection{Preliminaries}

 3D GS is a view synthesis method that models a 3D scene as a set of anisotropic Gaussians and renders images through alpha blending.
 Each Gaussian is parameterized by centroid $\mu^g$, opacity $\alpha$, spherical harmonics $SH$, and a covariance matrix $\mathbf{\Sigma}$.
 The opacity $\alpha$ controls the blending contribution of each Gaussian along the ray, representing its visibility in the rendered view.
-The spatial shape of a Gaussian is defined by the covariance matrix $\mathbf{\Sigma} = \mathbf{R} \mathbf{S} \mathbf{S}^T \mathbf{R}^T$, where $\mathbf{R}$ is a rotation matrix and $\mathbf{S}$ is a diagonal scale matrix.
+The spatial shape of a Gaussian is defined by the covariance matrix $\mathbf{\Sigma} = \mathbf{R} \mathbf{S} \mathbf{S}^T \mathbf{R}^T$, where $\mathbf{R}$ is a rotation matrix and $\mathbf{S}$ is a diagonal scale matrix, with the scale denoted as $S$ throughout.
 The scale $S$ determines the directional spread and geometric extent of the Gaussian in 3D space.
-We only use $S$ as a geometric cue and $\alpha$ as appearance information from Gaussian primitives.
-For additional analysis of Gaussian attributes, please refer to the Supplementary.
+We use $S$ as a geometric cue and $\alpha$ as a view-consistent confidence cue from Gaussian primitives.
+We further analyze this interpretation in the Supplementary (Sec.
+B).
 These choices ensure that G2P focuses on informative attributes that are available for all scenes.

 3D GS produces a set of optimized 3D Gaussians whose coordinates are altered during adaptive density optimization.
 As a result, the original geometric structure of the input point cloud is lost, and point-level semantic labels become unusable~\cite{gaussiansplatting, scaffoldgs, guedon2024sugar, indoorgs}.
 The resulting Gaussian scene exhibits substantially more noise and structural artifacts, such as indistinct edges, when compared to the cleaner input point cloud, making direct use for segmentation unreliable.